 The parallel printer doesn't respond when you try to print.

 - 1. Make sure that your printer is turned on and that the printer is on-line. - 2.
-Make sure your software is configured for the right type of printer attached. - 3.
-Verify that the onboard LPT port's I/O address and IRQ settings are configured correctly. - 4.
-Verify that the attached device works by attaching it to a parallel port that is working and configured correctly.
-If it works, the printer can be assumed to be in good condition.
-If the printer remains inoperative, replace the printer cable and try again.
+Make sure your software is configured for the right type of printer attached.

 Troubleshooting